vertesy/Seurat.utils/FUNCTIONS.md

   Take a parent directory with a number of subfolders, each containing the standard output of 10X Cell Ranger.
 (1.)
 It loads the filtered data matrices; (2.) converts them to Seurat objects, and (3.) saves them as *.RDS files.

 - #### `LoadAllSeurats()`
-  Load a Seurat objects found in a directory.
+  Load all Seurat objects found in a directory.
 Also works with symbolic links (but not with aliases).

 - #### `read10x()`
   read10x from gzipped matrix.mtx, features.tsv and barcodes.tsv

 - #### `isave.RDS()`
   Faster saving of workspace, and compression outside R, when it can run in the background.
-Seemingly quite CPU hungry and not veryefficient compression.
+Seemingly quite CPU hungry and not very efficient compression.

 - #### `isave.RDS.pigz()`
   Faster saving of workspace, and compression outside R, when it can run in the background.
-Seemingly quite CPU hungry and not veryefficient compression.
+Seemingly quite CPU hungry and not very efficient compression.

 - #### `isave.image()`
   Faster saving of workspace, and compression outside R, when it can run in the background.
-Seemingly quite CPU hungry and not veryefficient compression.
+Seemingly quite CPU hungry and not very efficient compression.

 - #### `subsetSeuObj.and.Save()`
 Subset a compressed Seurat Obj and save it in wd.